 The key differences in the performance tier are the implementation of extra weights for disadvantaged and adult students, the outcomes that are funded, and the use of specific dollar values instead of point values.
 The performance tier uses a smaller set of outcomes that align with Building a Talent Strong Texas goals.
 Funded outcomes include completion of a sequence of 15 semester credit hours (SCHs) of dual credit that applies toward academic or workforce program requirements at the postsecondary level; transfer to a general academic institution (or co-enrollment) with at least 15 SCHs; and completion of an academic or workforce credential.
 A wider set of credentials count as fundable completions in the new funding model, including noncredit workforce credentials, and the amount of funding awarded differs among credentials and based on whether the credential is in a “high-demand field.”

 The student success points model assigned a point value to each funded outcome, such that colleges were ultimately in competition with each other for funding and specific dollar amounts were unpredictable.
 In the new funding model, the performance tier specifies a direct dollar amount for each funded outcome.
-For FY 2024, colleges receive credit for every outcome completion, even if they were achieved by the same student in the same year.
+Colleges receive credit for every outcome completion, even if they were achieved by the same student in the same year.

 Assisting Smaller Colleges